Rebersburg Historic District

 The Rebersburg Historic District is a national historic district that is located in Miles Township, Centre County, Pennsylvania.

 It was added to the National Register of Historic Places in 1979.

 History and architectural features

 This district includes 205 contributing buildings that are located in Rebersburg.
 The district is almost exclusively residential with three churches, a small luncheonette, an old schoolhouse, one grocery store, and a post office.
 Among the residential building types present are the row house, connected or double houses, a Continental four-over-four, a Pennsylvania four-over-four, and a Victorian Gothic.

 Notable dwellings include the Jacob Major John Reynolds House (1820), the Robert Tate House (1810), the Daniel Walker House (1840), the Philip Reitzell Tavern (1821), the Colonel Henry Royer House (1823), the John Bierly Sr. House (1830), the Dr. John J. Hilbish House and Office (1853), the Daniel Brungart House (1875), the Emma J. Royer House (1897), and the James E. Ziegler House (1908).

-It was added to the National Register of Historic Places in 1979.